csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 ```

 The prefixed `-ms-grid-columns` still has a custom property: `1fr var(--grid-gap) 1fr;` which won't work.
+This example shows issues with custom properties but other transforms might have similar issues.

-If you target IE or older Edge you can set [`preserve: false`](#preserve) or avoid certain features in grid related properties.
+If you target IE or older Edge it is best to avoid using other modern features in grid property values.
+As a last resort you can set [`preserve: false`](#preserve), we do not advice this as doing so purely to fix issues with CSS grid.

 _older Edge is any version before chromium (<79)_